msherif4/kodo/docs/source/introduction.rst

    The ``waf configure`` ensures that all tools needed by Kodo are available and prepares to build Kodo.
-   Kodo relies on a number of auxiliary libraries (see :ref:kodo-dependencies) by specifying the ``--bundle=ALL`` command we instruct ``waf`` to automatically download these.
+   Kodo relies on a number of auxiliary libraries (see :ref:`kodo-dependencies`) by specifying the ``--bundle=ALL`` command we instruct ``waf`` to automatically download these.
 The ``--bundle-path`` informs ``waf`` about where the downloaded libraries should be placed.
 You may omit the ``--bundle-path`` option in that case ``waf`` will create a local directory in the Kodo folder called  ``bundle_dependencies`` and store the libraries there.

+   .. note:: The ``waf configure`` step might take a while, so now would be a
+             good time to grap a coffee or similar while it downloads.

 3. Invoke ``waf`` to build the unit-tests and examples.